Joe Morris (guitarist): Later life and career

 Morris moved to Boston in 1975, "where his unique approach was not initially accepted in the then-prevalent modal jazz scene.
 Despite this temporary setback, and some time spent playing guitar in Europe, he developed a pivotal collaborative relationship with multi-instrumentalist Lowell Davidson, whose unique sound explorations inspired him to further develop his own original approach to music making".
 Morris formed his first trio in 1977.

 In 1981 Morris formed his own record company, Riti, for his own recordings.
 He has led a group called Sweatshop, the sextet Racket Club, and quartets featuring, separately, Mat Maneri, Jamie Saft, and Rob Brown.

 In 1994 he became the first guitarist to lead his own session for Black Saint/Soul Note, with Symbolic Gesture.
 He has continued to record extensively for many labels such as Knitting Factory, AUM Fidelity, and Hathut.
 In addition to leading his own groups, he has recorded and performed with, among others: Matthew Shipp, William Parker, Joe Maneri, and Ivo Perelman.

 He has lectured and conducted workshops throughout the US and Europe.
 He is a former member of the faculty of Tufts University Extension College and is on the faculty at New England Conservatory in the jazz and improvisation department.

 Influences and style

-Morris cites as influences Cecil Taylor, Eric Dolphy, Leroy Jenkins, Thelonious Monk, Jimi Hendrix, and West African string music.
+Morris cites as influences Cecil Taylor, Jimmy Lyons, Eric Dolphy, Leroy Jenkins, Thelonious Monk, Jimi Hendrix, and West African string music.
 Morris has created his own approach to playing and composing.
 "He usually incorporates a clean tone of the bebop lineage for his single-note-driven improvisations".